tbleckert/laramill/README.md

-Billing
+LaraMill
 =======

-Billing is a Laravel package that provides a powerful bridge to Paymill that makes it easy to handle payments and subscriptions
+LaraMill is a Laravel package that provides a powerful bridge to Paymill that makes it easy to handle payments and subscriptions

 - [Install](#install)
 - [Configuration](#configure)